Visual art of the United States: 19th century

 History painting was a less popular genre in U.S. art during the 19th century, although Washington Crossing the Delaware, painted by the German-born Emanuel Leutze, is among the best-known U.S. paintings.
 The historical and military paintings of William B. T. Trego were widely published after his death (according to Edwin A. Peeples, "There is probably not an American History book which doesn't have (a) Trego picture in it").

-Portrait painters in the U.S. in the 19th century included untrained limners such as Ammi Phillips, and painters schooled in the European tradition, such as Thomas Sully and G.P.A.
+Portrait painters in the U.S. in the 19th century included untrained limners such as Ammi Phillips, and painters schooled in the European tradition such as Thomas Sully and G.P.A.
 Healy.
-Middle-class city life found its painter in Thomas Eakins (1844–1916), an uncompromising realist whose unflinching honesty undercut the genteel preference for romantic sentimentalism.
+Middle-class city life found its painter in Thomas Eakins, an uncompromising realist whose unflinching honesty undercut the genteel preference for romantic sentimentalism.
 As a result, he was not notably successful in his lifetime, although he has since been recognized as one of the most significant U.S. artists.
 One of his students was Henry Ossawa Tanner, the first African-American painter to achieve international acclaim.
 A trompe-l'œil style of still-life painting, originating mainly in Philadelphia, included Raphaelle Peale (one of several artists of the Peale family), William Michael Harnett, and John F. Peto.

-The most successful U.S. sculptor of his era, Hiram Powers, left the U.S. in his early thirties to spend the rest of his life in Europe, where he adopted a conventional style for his idealized female nudes such as Eve Tempted.
+Hiram Powers, the most successful U.S. sculptor of his era, left the U.S. to spend the rest of his life in Europe, where he adopted a conventional style for his idealized female nudes such as Eve Tempted.
 Several important painters who are considered American spent much of their lives in Europe, notably Mary Cassatt, James McNeill Whistler, and John Singer Sargent, all of whom were influenced by French Impressionism.
-Theodore Robinson visited France in 1887, befriended Monet, and became one of the first U.S. painters to adopt the new technique.
+Theodore Robinson visited France in 1887, befriended Claude Monet, and became one of the first U.S. painters to adopt the technique.
 In the last decades of the century American Impressionism, as practiced by artists such as Childe Hassam and Frank W. Benson, became a popular style.